 Healthcare is a complex sector.
 It’s unique in its own way in that it juggles driving revenue with the insection of multiple industries, all while maintaining the core focus of its business – patient health and wellness.

-What dictates and sets trends in the healthcare IT space more than anything is the end-consumer – the patients themselves.
+What dictates and sets trends in the healthcare reform information technology space more than anything is the end-consumer – the patients themselves.

 This focus on patient satisfaction raises many questions within the IT function, such as: